-My congregation sings better than they did a year ago.
+My congregation sings louder than they did a year ago.
 I have been their worship leader for just over a year, and I have seen progress in their participation in worship through singing.
 They sing louder, they sing more heartily and more of them sing than a year ago.
 This realization occurred to me as I was reading an article on the decline of congregational singing, and it caused me to wonder why we are not a part of the trend.

 1. I did not turn the lights down.